kranthikiran01/blog/_posts/2016-01-02-print-a-div-using-js.md

 </div>
 {%endhighlight%}

-Hope, this article helps someone who is having a similar requirement as mine and this script comes in handy many times specifically when working on printing a certain HTML DIV.
+Hope, this article helps someone who is having a similar requirement as mine and this script comes in handy to print a certain HTML <div>.

 Cheers!!